Equivalence of Invariant metrics via Bergman kernel on complete noncompact K\"ahler manifolds: Introduction

-The third statement of Theorem~\ref{thm:general_statement} differs from the Wu--Yau theorems in that the Bergman metric's holomorphic sectional curvature is not required to be everywhere negative, but it still ensures the equivalence of invariant metrics.
-A biholomorphic embedding into a possibly higher dimensional ball is assumed to control the compact subset because Yau's Schwarz lemma \cite{Y78,RoydenHL80} needs to be applied to obtain the K\"ahler--Einstein metric of negative scalar curvature by solving the complex Monge--Ampere equation \cite[Lemma 31]{WuDaminYauShingTung20}, and we do not know how to apply the maximum principle for moving Laplacian without assumption of the negative upper bound of the holomorphic sectional curvature.
-It is known that every bounded strictly pseudoconvex domain in $\mathbb{C}^n$ admits a proper holomorphic embedding into a ball. (for example, see \cite[p.
-11]{ForstnerivcFranc18}).
-Moreover, the Carath\'eodory--Reiffen metric is non-vanishing because of this hypothesis.
-Hence this seems to be a sufficiently reasonable assumption for future studies on the presence of Carath\'eodory hyperbolicity in complex manifold settings.
+The second statement of Theorem~\ref{thm:comparison} differs from the Wu--Yau theorems (Theorems \ref{thm:Wu-Yau1} and \ref{thm:Wu-Yau2}) in that the Bergman metric's holomorphic sectional curvature is not required to be everywhere negative, but it still ensures the equivalence of invariant metrics.
+For the other assumption, we note that every bounded strictly pseudoconvex domain in $\mathbb{C}^n$ admits a proper holomorphic embedding into a ball (for example, see \cite[p.11]{ForstnerivcFranc18}).